wso2/docs-mi/en/docs/reference/mediators/enrich-mediator.md

 #### Example 1: Extract content from the message payload and set it to the message body

-In this example, we will extract the content in the `data` object and set it as the message body.
+In this example, you'll extract the content in the `data` object and set it as the message body.

 ```xml
 <enrich>